OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - cannot be derived from known values
 - are not hardcoded in code

-For each hardcoded symmetric key, verify that is not used in security-sensitive contexts as the only method of encryption.
+For each hardcoded symmetric key, verify that it is not used in security-sensitive contexts as the only method of encryption.

 As an example we illustrate how to locate the use of a hardcoded encryption key.
 First [disassemble and decompile](0x05c-Reverse-Engineering-and-Tampering.md#disassembling-and-decompiling) the app to obtain Java code, e.g. by using [jadx](0x08-Testing-Tools.md#jadx).

-Now search the files for the usage of the `SecretKeySpec` class, e.g. by simply recursively grepping on them or using jadx search function:
+Now search the files for the usage of the `SecretKeySpec` class, e.g. by simply recursively grepping on the decompiled code:

 ```bash
 $ grep -r "SecretKeySpec"
 ```

 This will return all classes using the `SecretKeySpec` class.
 Now examine those files and trace which variables are used to pass the key material.
-The figure below shows the result of performing this assessment on a production ready application.
+The image below shows the result of performing this assessment on a production ready application.
 We can clearly locate the use of a static encryption key that is hardcoded and initialized in the static byte array `Encrypt.keyBytes`.

 <img src="Images/Chapters/0x5e/static_encryption_key.png" width="600px"/>